nubxd11-lab/Big_Block_Mod/README.txt

 Ever wanted to see massive destruction?
 We've got your back!
 This nuclear bomb block is 5 times the strength of a TNT block, and can absolutely destroy anything in its way.
 The fuse is the same as the TNT block, 4 seconds.
-This yellow block with nuclear hazard signs which can be detonated with a flint and steel, a flaming arrow, a redstone signal, and the most obvious in the title, the nubclear bomb remote controller.
+This yellow block with nuclear hazard signs which can be detonated with a flint and steel, a flaming arrow, a redstone signal, and the most obvious in the title, the nuclear bomb remote controller.
 This controller can pair with a nuclear bomb on the map, and can detonate the bomb at anywhere in the world!

 8. The Stool